padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-So far so good, feel free to visit <http://localhost:3000/login>.
-Until now we are not
-saving the inputs of the user.
+Feel free to visit <http://localhost:3000/login>.
+Until now we are not saving the inputs of the user.
 And what about the mistakes a user makes during his input?
-How can we display any
-mistakes a user is making and preserve the things he already typed in?
+How can we display any mistakes a user is making and preserve the things he already typed in?

-If you remember of section [TBD HAVE TO LOOK UP WHERE USER CREATE/VALIDATE WAS CALLED] we can use this method for validation
-before we are going to save it.
-Before doing two steps at a time let's code the `create` action which saves the new
-registered user without going into error validation.
+If you remember of section [TBD HAVE TO LOOK UP WHERE USER CREATE/VALIDATE WAS CALLED] we can use this method for validation before we are going to save it.
+Before doing two steps at a time let's code the `create` action which saves the new registered user without going into error validation.

 ```ruby